lesander/magister-calendar/README.md

 ### 2. Download Magister Calendar

-You can download the latest release [here](https://github.com/lesander/magister-calendar/releases), or do a `git clone`.
+You can download the latest release [here](https://github.com/lesander/magister-calendar/releases), or do a `git clone https://github.com/lesander/magister-calendar.git`.
 Extract the project in a folder and put the earlier downloaded `client_secret.json` in the same directory.
 Your working directory should look somewhat like this:
 ```
-├── assets
+├── assets/
 │   ├── debug.dump
 │   └── token.json
+│   └── tools.js
+├── cache/
 ├── client_secret.json
 ├── config.json
 ├── firstrun.js
 ├── magister-calendar.js
+├── package.json
-└── package.json
+└── .gitignore
 ```
 Now we're going to install all the dependencies of Magister Calendar.
 Do so by running `npm install` inside the working directory.
 This can take a while, as the package manager will download all the required depencencies, including the dependencies of the dependencies, and so forth.